 What if I want a 1000D bag instead of 500D?

 No problem!
-We can try to fit in your custom bag order into our current production line and hopefully have it to you in about two weeks.
+Let us try to fit your custom bag order into our current production line and hopefully have it to you in about two weeks.

 We usually make these extras available on our website and notify our customers via our social media channels(Facebook, Twitter, Tumblr, Instagram).

 If you would like us to get started on a 1000D bag now, you can contact us to get your order started today.